David-OConnor/plascad/README.md

 Can read and write FASTA, GenBank, and SnapGene .dna files.
 FASTA files store sequence data only, while GenBank, SnapGene, and PlasCAD's own format store sequence data, features, primers, and metadata.
 We use the [gb_io](https://docs.rs/gb-io/latest/gb_io/) library to handle GenBank parsing and writing.

+To open files, you can either use the *Load/Import* button at the top, or drag a file into the window.

 ### When to use each file format
 If you don't have interoperability requirements, you can use PlasCAD's own file format (.pcad extension) using the *Save* and *Load* buttons.
 This is a binary format that results in smaller file sizes (eg 4-10x smaller) than the others, due to using 2-bits to store each nucelotide, and a compact format in general.